CazB67/employee-tracker/README.md

 ## Description
 ![Last Commit](https://img.shields.io/github/last-commit/cazb67/employee-tracker) ![Top Language](https://img.shields.io/github/languages/top/cazb67/employee-tracker)

 The task was to create a Content Management System that would allow non-developers to view and interact with information stored in a database.
-Using node, inquirer and MySql a solution for managing a company's employee was built.
+Using node, inquirer and MySql a solution for managing a company's employees was built.

 ## Table of Contents